Subsidies: Definition, Examples, Pros & Cons

 There are two main types of subsidies – direct and indirect subsidies.
 For example, direct payments occur when government transfers cash straight to the firm.
 By contrast, indirect payments occur when there is not a specific monetary amount.
-For instance, we can include government backed-loans, or ‘payments in kind’ as a type of indirect subsidy.
+Indirect subsidies can take many forms, including government-backed loans and payments in kind.

 - Subsidies are payments made by government in order to protect jobs and/or keep prices of final goods down.